atecon/CategoryEncoders/README.md

 G -- series, Discrete series refering to unique categories

-suffix -- string, Add a suffix to the returned series' name (default value *_mean*)
+suffix -- string, Add a suffix to the returned series' name (default value "\_mean")

 verbose -- bool, Print details or not (per default no printout)

 ### Returns:
 List of named series with category-wise median values.
-The i-th series name takes the i-th input series' name plus the suffix *_median* if not differently set..
+The i-th series name takes the i-th input series' name plus the suffix "\_median" if not differently set.
+If G is not a discrete series, an empty list is returned.
+Missing observations of the i-th series X[i] are interpolated by group-wise median values.
 ***

 ## low_rank_encode
-Compute category-wise, as identified by the discrete series G, left-singlular value matrix component by means of Singular Value Decomposition using all information in list X.
+Compute category-wise, as identified by the discrete series G, left-singlular value matrix component by means of Singular Value Decomposition using all information in list X. Means encoding, by applying the function mean_encode(), is automatically applied to all members of X, before computing principal components.

 ### Parameters:
 X -- list, List of k series to which to apply the function